yikun-19/yikun-19111.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Jialun CAO received her PhD degree from the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology <a href='https://hkust.edu.hk/'>(HKUST)</a>, under the supervision of <a href="https://www.cse.ust.hk/faculty/scc/">Prof. S.C.
 Cheung</a>.
-She is now a Research Assistant Professor in HKUST.
+She is now a **Research Assistant Professor** in HKUST.

 Her research interests lie in the intersection of <strong>Software Engineering (SE) and Large Language Models (LLMs)</strong>, with an emphasis on LLM4SE, and LLM Evaluation.
 She has published more than 20 papers at the top conferences and journals, including ICSE, FSE, ASE, TOSEM, CAV, Usenix Security, AAAI, etc. She serves as a program committee member in top conferences such as ICSE, FSE, and ASE, SANER, Internetware, APSEC, etc; and is a reviewer for top journals including TOSEM, TSE, EmSE, etc.

 # 🔥 News
+- *2025.03.31*: &nbsp;🎉🎉 Our paper "CodeCleaner: Elevating Standards with A Robust Data Contamination Mitigation Toolkit" has been accepted by Internetware 2025.
+Congrats!
 - *2025.03.08*: Our 🤗<a href='https://huggingface.co/fm-universe'>Huggingface repo</a> reached 1.6k+ downloads.
 Contributions are welcomed 👉 <a href='https://huggingface.co/fm-universe'>[Link]</a> The Chinese <a href='https://mp.weixin.qq.com/s/oyhICTRo2fJL5MZkDrutXg'>article</a> has reached 37k+ reads👀 and 2k+ forwards↗️.
 Full paper 👉 <a href='https://arxiv.org/abs/2501.16207'>[Paper]</a>
 - *2025.02.12*: &nbsp;🎉🎉 Our paper 📑 "SemBIC: Semantic-aware Identification of Bug-inducing Commits" has been accepted to **FSE 2025**.
 Congrats to Xiao!
 - *2025.02.07*: &nbsp;🎉🎉 Honored to appear in CSE Department News page, titled "Dr. Jialun Cao Receives ACM SIGSOFT Outstanding Dissertation Award" at 🔗[[Paper]](https://cse.hkust.edu.hk/News/SIGSOFT2025/)
 - *2025.02.02*: &nbsp;🎉🎉 Our paper 📑 "A study on Prompt Design, Advantages and Limitations of ChatGPT for Deep Learning Program Repair" has been accepted to **JASE 2025**.
 Finally!
-- *2025.01.23*: &nbsp;🎉🎉 I am honored to receive the prestigious 🏆<a href='https://www2.sigsoft.org/awards/dissertation/'><strong>ACM SIGSOFT 2025 Outstanding Dissertation Award</strong></a>!
+- *2025.01.23*: &nbsp;🎉🎉 I am honored to receive the prestigious 🏆<a href='https://www2.sigsoft.org/awards/dissertation/'><strong style="color:#D20F39">ACM SIGSOFT 2025 Outstanding Dissertation Award</strong></a>!
 - *2024.12.10*: &nbsp;🎉🎉 Our paper 📑 "<a href='https://arxiv.org/pdf/2408.13204'>DOMAINEVAL: An Auto-Constructed Benchmark for Multi-Domain Code Generation</a>" has been accepted to **AAAI 2025**.
 Congrats to Qiming!
 - *2024.12.10*: &nbsp;🎉🎉 Our paper 📑 "<a href='https://arxiv.org/abs/2412.18216'>ICM-Assistant: Instruction-tuning Multimodal Large Language Models for Rule-based Explainable Image Content Moderation</a>" has been accepted to **AAAI 2025**.
 Congrats to Mengyang!